maclarapaulini/maclarapaulini/README.md

 ##  👩🏻‍💻 About Me:
 **`Backend Developer`**
 <br>
-From Brazil<br>Information Systems student at UNICAMP<br>Focused on learning and improving<br>Interested in Artificial Intelligence & scalable systems<br>
+- From Brazil<br>Information Systems student at UNICAMP
+- Focused on learning and improving
+- Interested in Artificial Intelligence & scalable systems<br>

 #### 🌐 Socials: